squarebat/pacman/README.md

 # Multiplayer Pacman with Ruby on Rails

-It's pacman, but everyone's out to get ya.
+It's pacman, but everyone's out to get ya :D